catherinepope/papermod/content/posts/open-external-links-in-new-tab-with-hugo.md

 tocOpen: true
 ---

 After months of faffing around and configuring external links manually in Hugo, I decided there must be a better way.
 There is!
-Here's the solution that worked for me.
+Here's the solution that worked for me for [my bookstore links](../how-to-create-a-book-database-with-hugo-and-yaml/).
 Some themes include native support, so it's a case of checking the documentation and adding a line to your `hugo.yaml` or `hugo.toml` config file.
 If, like me, you're using a theme that doesn't support this feature, here's a method that might work for you.

 ## Step 1 - Update your config file